Microchip-MPLAB-Harmony/Microchip-MPLAB-Harmony.github.io/readme.md

  - [Microchip MPLAB Harmony](https://www.microchip.com/mplab/mplab-harmony)
  - [Microchip MPLAB Harmony Pages](https://microchip-mplab-harmony.github.io/)

-This repository contains the source files for the MPLAB® Harmony Pages website (see previous link).
+This repository contains the source files for the Microchip MPLAB® Harmony Pages website (see previous link).

  - These pages are kept up to date with the latest information.
  - Report issues to [www.microchip.com/support](http://microchip.com/support).